Classification of Matter

 Pure substances are important in science and everyday life.
 Elements like oxygen help us breathe, and compounds like water are essential for survival.

-A mixture is made of two or more substances that are combined but not chemically joined together.
-This means that each part of a mixture has its properties, and we can often separate them again.
+A mixture consists of two or more substances that are combined but not chemically bonded.
+It indicates that each substance in the mixture retains its properties, allowing the components to be separated physically.
 There are two main types of mixtures: homogeneous mixtures and heterogeneous mixtures.

-A homogeneous mixture is a mixture where the substances are evenly spread out, and you cannot see the different parts.
+A homogeneous mixture is one where the substances are evenly spread out, and you cannot see the different parts.
 It looks the same all the way through.

 Examples

 Saltwater is a homogeneous mixture because the salt dissolves completely in the water.
-Air is a mixture of different gases.
-Milk is a mixture of water, fats, and proteins that appears uniform.
+Similarly, vinegar is a uniform solution of acetic acid in water.
+Air is another example—a homogeneous mixture of different gases.

 A heterogeneous mixture is a mixture where the substances are not evenly spread out, and you can see the different parts.